 So in the end, we are still connecting.
-We are just doing so consciously.
+We are just connecting consciously.
 Being mindful of what we see, and disconnecting from what we don’t want to see, that doesn’t serve us and make us better.

 Maybe as we consciously connect and disconnect, this will help give us maximum meaning, order, and value in our lives.
 While there are many things we cannot change about the world and internet yet, we can change how we interact and connect with them, in turn creating a world of highest meaning to us.
 By first living a life that is emotionally and spiritually rich to us, we can now then give to others, and help lift them up to create a better world.

 - When you read the PE articles on the PE website itself, below each article, you can now see the category or categories the article is filed in.
-I have deliberately picked only a max of 1-3 categories for each post to avoid clutter.
 Clicking each category will lead you to all the articles in that category, sorted in reverse chronological order.
 You can see it in action by visiting this link and scrolling to the bottom.

-With that, I hope to cut down, even remove, the “related posts” links that I often insert at the end of each post.
+With that, I hope to cut down on the “related posts” links that I often insert at the end of each post.
 Not only will it simplify the reading experience, it will also reduce backend work.
-If you ever want to read related content, simply click the category buttons at the bottom of that post or visit the Articles section.
+If you ever want to read the related content, simply click the category buttons at the bottom of that post or visit the Articles section.
 Enjoy! 🙂

 Image: Man alone at the beach